 As the Court discussed in its commonality analysis, establishing the predicate antitrust violation to support each of these claims involves a large number of common questions of fact and law.
 Yet liability in a private antitrust action requires that plaintiffs establish not only the fact of a violation of the antitrust laws, but also impact on plaintiffs from the violation.
 See Blue Bird Body Co., 573 F.2d at 320.
 "In making the determination as to predominance, of utmost importance is whether 'impact' should be considered an issue common to the class and subject to generalized proof, or whether it is instead an issue unique to each class member, and thus the type of question which might defeat the predominance requirement of 23(b)(3)."
-Id.; id.

-at 324 ("[I]f generalized proof of impact is in fact improper, then the district court must carefully consider whether this requirement of individual proof does not defeat the class certification on either predominance or manageability grounds.").
-Because this certification is for settlement purposes only, the Court need not consider whether individualized showings of proof of impact would cause problems for manageability, see Amchem, 521 U.S. at 620, but it must still examine whether the need for individualized proof of impact would overwhelm predominance.
+Id.; see also id. at 324 ("[I]f generalized proof of impact is in fact improper, then the district court must carefully consider whether this requirement of individual proof does not defeat the class certification on either predominance or manageability grounds.").
+Because this certification is for settlement purposes only, the Court need not consider whether individualized showings of proof of impact would cause problems for manageability, see Amchem Prods., 521 U.S. at 620, but it must still examine whether the need for individualized proof of impact would overwhelm predominance.

 Here, class members have articulated a single theory of impact: defendants' alleged anticompetitive conduct led to uniformly inflated Pool Product prices.
-According to DPPs' expert, plaintiffs' theory of impact can be demonstrated for a nation-wide class of direct purchasers using common evidence and analysis.
-Specifically, he asserts that all proposed class members suffered a common impact in the form of uniformly inflated prices.
-In addition, he asserts that his regression model provides a "Class-wide measure of the impact of Defendants' anticompetitive behavior."
-The assertions of plaintiffs' expert are unchallenged on this record, and economic regression analysis is a commonly used method for modeling impact in connection with certifying a class.
-See, e.g., In re Ethylene Propylene Diene Monomer (EPDM) Antitrust Litig., 256 F.R.D.
-82, 95 (D. Conn.
-2009); In re High Fructose Corn Syrup Antitrust Litig., 295 F.3d 651, 660 (7th Cir.
-2002).
-Plaintiffs have put forth a plausible method for proving impact utilizing a method common to the class.
+According to DPPs' expert, Dr. Rausser, plaintiffs' theory of impact can be demonstrated for a nation-wide class of direct purchasers using common evidence and analysis.
+Specifically, he asserts that because "PoolCorp tightly controlled its prices in a centralized manner" and applied price increases "across all types of customers and products . . . in a step-wise fashion, simultaneously and systematically," all proposed class members suffered a common impact in the form of uniformly inflated prices.
+Dr. Rausser asserts that his "Overcharge regression model" isolates the effect of defendants' alleged anticompetitive behavior on Pool Product pricing.
+He further asserts that the Overcharge regression model provides a "Class-wide measure of the impact of Defendants' anticompetitive behavior, and it shows that prices were elevated during the class period by 4.97%."
+Plaintiffs have demonstrated that they have a plausible method for proving impact utilizing a method common to the class.

-In addition, DPPs' expert asserts that damages may also be calculated for each individual class member by multiplying the average overcharge by each class member's purchases.
-Thus, plaintiffs have put forward a possible way that individualized damages could be calculated using a uniform methodology across the class.
-Because class members share issues of fact and law related to establishing defendants' alleged violations of the antitrust laws, and because DPPs have put forward a plausible method for proving impact using class-wide proof and methodology and a plausible method for proving individual damages using class-wide methodology, the Court concludes that common issues predominate.
+In addition, Dr. Rausser asserts that damages may also be calculated for each individual class member by multiplying the average overcharge by each class member's purchases.
+Thus, plaintiffs have demonstrated a possible way that individualized damages could be calculated using a uniform methodology across the class.
+Because class members share issues of fact and law related to establishing defendants' alleged violations of the antitrust laws, and because DPPs have demonstrated that they also have both a plausible method for proving impact using class-wide proof and methodology and a plausible method for proving individual damages using class-wide methodology, the Court concludes that common issues predominate.